France–Russia relations: Growth of ties 1871–1900

 In August 1891, France and Russia signed a "consultative pact" where both nations agreed to consult each other if another power were to threaten the peace of Europe.
 Negotiations were increasingly successful, and in early 1894 France and Russia agreed to the Franco-Russian Alliance, a military pledge to join in war if Germany attacked either of them.
 The alliance was intended to deter Germany from going to war by presenting it with the threat of a two-front war; neither France or Russia could hope to defeat Germany on its own, but their combined power might do so.
 France had finally escaped its diplomatic isolation.
 The alliance was secret until 1897, when the French government realised that secrecy was defeating its deterrent value.
 After France was humiliated by Britain in the Fashoda Incident of 1898, the French wanted the alliance to become an anti-British alliance.
-In 1900, the alliance was amended to name Great Britain as a threat and stipulated that should Britain attack France, Russia would invade British India.
-The French provided a loan so that the Russians could start the construction of a railroad from Orenburg to Tashkent.
-Tashkent in its turn would be the base from which the Russians would invade Afghanistan as the prelude to invading India.

 20th century

 In 1902, Japan formed a military alliance with Britain.
 In response, Russia worked with France in order to renege on agreements to reduce troop strength in Manchuria.
 On March 16, 1902, a mutual pact was signed between France and Russia.
-During the Russo-Japanese War of 1904-1905, France remained neutral.
+During the Russo-Japanese War of 1904–1905, France remained neutral.